Qasem Soleimani: Early life

 Soleimani was born on 11 March 1957, in the village of Qanat-e Malek, Kerman Province.
+His family belonged to the Soleimani tribe, an ethnic Lur tribe from Kerman.
 He left school at the age of 13 and moved to the city of Kerman to work on a construction site to help repay his father's agricultural debts.
 In 1975, he began working as a contractor for the Kerman Water Organization.
 When not at work, he spent his time with weight training in local gyms, or attending the sermons of Hojjat Kamyab, a preacher and a protégé of Ali Khamenei, who according to Soleimani encouraged him to "revolutionary activities".